pawlex/altera_fpga_memory_controllers/rtl/ufm_rom_shadow_copy/README.md

 ## Shadow rom copy
+### Abandoned, because I couldn't figure out how to generate / flash the UFM independent of the POF/SOF file.
+Looks like I'm stuck using Quartus
 Copy the user flash memory from the altera FPGA into M9K dual-port RAM to use as ROM for our microcontroller.
 * Why not just use the UFM directly?
 1. You can flash UFM independently of the configuration memory (flash), which is how the internal M9K ROM gets programmed.